 HMRC have begun a crackdown on business mileage expense records, with organisations potentially at risk of eye-watering tax penalties.
-It is now as important as ever to get ensure that the mileage you are claiming back is accurate and your records are compliant!
+It is now as important as ever to ensure that the mileage you are claiming back is accurate and your mileage records are compliant!

-Often the catalyst for an HMRC investigation is when they believe vehicle mileage has been overpaid due to inaccurate reporting, overestimation or fraud.
+Often the catalyst for an HMRC audit is when they believe that vehicle mileage has been overpaid due to inaccurate reporting, overestimation or fraud.
 The task of HMRC is to ensure that you pay the right amount of tax – so if there is an over payment of mileage it effectively means tax-free monies have been paid to an employee.

 A mileage record is required when a vehicle completes a journey for business purposes.
 Every business journey must be accurately logged according to guidelines set out by the HMRC.
 The only exception to mileage records is if the Fuel Benefit in Kind (BIK) charge is paid on the vehicle and it becomes ‘fully-expensed’.